eugenkiss/hnclient/README.md

 - Create requester package?
 Make generic inpute type
 - React Native
 - Steal some ideas from reddit is fun
+- BFF, error boundary (e.g. to not break client-side navigation on error)
+- Make use of the "streaming" nature of the Firebase API

 Concepts